GDEN

 Is GDEN a good value right now?

-Here's what our data says about GDEN as of 2026-05-01: The stock is below its 200-week moving average, which is the starting point for our analysis.
-The 14-week RSI is 56.
+Here's what our data says about GDEN as of 2026-05-08: The stock is above its 200-week moving average, so it doesn't currently meet our primary signal.
+The 14-week RSI is 71 (overbought).
 Free cash flow yield is 5.1%.
 Return on equity is -1.4%.
 Price-to-book is 1.8x.
 This is not a buy or sell recommendation — always do your own research.

 How does GDEN compare to the S&P 500?